smart-on-fhir/smart-on-fhir.github.io/tutorials/authorization/index.md

   <img src="{{site.baseurl}}assets/img/regexample2.png" />
 </div>

-You should record these, since you can later use them to update your client via the [`auhtorization server UI`](https://authorize.smartplatforms.org/).
+You should record these, since you can later use them to update your client via the [`authorization server UI`](https://authorize.smartplatforms.org/).
 At very minimum, you will need the Client ID, which you should configure within your sample app in the next step.

 ## Sample App